 You don’t need to memorize every definition of the words you are learning.
 That would be very time-consuming because some common words have several alternative definitions not commonly used.

-(For example, in English, the word “murder” normally means “to kill.”
+For example, in English, the word “murder” normally means “to kill.”
 It is a word one often encounters in news reports.
 An alternative definition is “a flock of crows.”
-This secondary definition is not commonly known among native speakers, let alone students.)
+This second definition is not commonly known among native speakers, let alone students.

 Instead, it is far more efficient to learn only a few of the most common definitions – the ones you are likely to need in ordinary conversations.
 Then, with experience, you will naturally learn more when you hear the words used in different contexts.
 In that way, through exposure to the language over time, you will assimilate the language, learning it in a natural way.

-If you focus on learning words you will use the most and on learning the most useful definitions, you will be able to learn the language far more efficiently than if you tried to learn everything at random.
+If you focus on learning words you will use the most and on learning the most useful definitions, you can learn the language far more efficiently than if you tried to learn everything at random.

-There is no precise number that will answer the question of how many words you need to know to become fluent in a new language.
+There is no precise number that will answer the question of “how many words do you need to know to be fluent?”
 In part, that is because language scholars use different measurements when they count words and apply different standards to evaluate what it means to know a word.

 Nevertheless, it is useful to consider how many words people know if you look at ranges, rather than at exact numbers.
 It then becomes possible to group people by their language proficiency according to a rough estimate of the number of words they know.

-The Pareto Principle, which says 80 percent of effects come from 20 percent of causes, applies in a general way to learning a new language.
+The Pareto Principle, which says 80% of effects come from 20% of causes, applies in a general way to learning a new language.
 That is, you will progress the fastest if you start by spending your time learning what you can use right away.
-If instead you try to read a dictionary from cover to cover, learning every word and every definition in the language, much of your effort will be inefficient at best and wasted at worst.
+If instead, you try to read a dictionary from cover to cover, learning every word and every definition in the language, much of your effort will be inefficient at best and wasted at worst.

 Learning the most common words and definitions puts you in a position where you can start assimilating the language in a natural way.
-The more you hear and read words in the language, the more you will understand new words and new meanings from the context they are used in and from other relevant cues.
+The more you hear and read words in the language, the more you will understand new words and new meanings in context.
 This is similar to the way you learned your first language as a child.
 The more you expose yourself to your new language, the more fluent you will become.

-You don’t need to count the number of words you learn in order to become fluent.
+So, how many words do you need to know to be fluent?
+Well, you don’t need to count the number of words you learn.
+You have much better things to do with your time.
 Instead, put your time and effort where they will do the most good.
 Speed up your language learning by focusing on the most commonly used words, then let your natural language-learning ability take over.